hpaluch/dsPIC33fj-tutorial/README.md

 # List of projects

+Important note:

+All MPLAB X IDE projects has 2 configurations:
+- `default` - used for programming and debugging real Microstick II hardware
+- `Simulator` - running code in software simulator - no hardware required.

+Before building and/or Debugging/running please select right configuration in MPLAB X IDE toolbar.

 ## Tutorial 1 - use FRC oscillator, blink LED in main loop using delay()

 * [dsPIC33FJ_tut01.X/](dsPIC33FJ_tut01.X/)